 This Nikon cleaning cloth is one of the best on the market.
 It’s soft yet durable, and when it’s clipped to your bag, it’s fast and easy to find.

 LensPen Camera Cleaning Kit

-One downside of a cleaning cloth is that it can gather grit, which scratches your lens.
+One downside of cleaning cloth is that it can gather grit, which scratches your lens.
 Another great option is this Lenspen.
 One end has a brush for getting off grit, and the other end has a carbon swab for removing smudges.
-You just screw off the cap, clean your lens, then recap right afterwards, keeping both your camera and cleaning kit free of dirt.
+You just screw off the cap, clean your lens, then recap right afterward, keeping both your camera and cleaning kit free of dirt.

 White Balance Filter

 For an inexpensive yet valuable gift, get this white balance filter.
 You can use it quickly and spontaneously to set an accurate white balance, free from yellow, red and blue color casts.